Transitioning To Retirement For Lawyers

 The right time for a lawyer to retire is personal.

 Lawyers do not tend to retire totally.
+As I said above, semi retirement is a common pathway for legal professionals.

-It all depends on your mindset, your health, your partner’s well-being, your finances, and how many good years as a lawyer you feel you’ve got left to enjoy life, not just legal work.
+how many good years as a lawyer you feel you’ve got left to enjoy life, not just legal work.

 It’s not about hitting a specific age, it’s about recognising when you’re done being a practising lawyer and feeling comfortable with that decision.